 The existing DPA covers a range of principles that cover your main responsibilities.
 However, the GDPR has added an entirely new principle, the accountability principle.

 In essence, it’s about being able to demonstrate that you comply with other key principles.
 This involves maintaining some documentation on how you process This mostly won’t affect businesses smaller than 250 employees, but you still need to.

-Under the GDPR, parents will have the right to access the information that you hold on them and confirmation that the data is being processed in the first place.
+Under the General Data Protection Regulation or GDPR, parents will have the right to access the information that you hold on them and confirm that the data is being processed in the first place.